Patroni setup¶

 restore_command: cp /home/postgres/archived/%f %p

-For production use, we recommend adding nodes individually as the more secure way.
-However, if your network is secure and you trust it, you can add the whole network these nodes belong to as the trusted one to bypass passwords use during authentication.
-Then all nodes from this network can connect to Patroni cluster.
+For production use, we recommend adding nodes individually with specific /32 entries as the more secure way.
+However, if your network is secure and you trust it, you can add the whole network these nodes belong to (for example, 10.0.0.0/8) so all nodes from this network can connect to the Patroni cluster.